 What Kind of Magnification is Best?

 There's some debate on what magnification is best.
-Low-power advocates recommend staying with 7x or 8x, whereas the high-power types say that the increased detail and darker sky background provided by 10x units are worth the narrower field of view and extra jiggling.
-(For tips on stopping the jiggling, see the next page of this article.)
+Low-power advocates recommend staying with 7× or 8×, whereas the high-power types say that the increased detail and darker sky background provided by 10× units are worth the narrower field of view and extra jiggling.

 Testing Binoculars for Stargazing